pleabargain/storyboard/test_prepend_problem.md

 save the file

-go to the next file
+go to the next svg file

+when the last svg is processed

+convert to png
+then convert new png to
+name_thumbnail.png